-- 13. Proposals to amend the Comprehensive Plan and take an exception to a Statewide Planning Goal must be consistent with the remaining Goals: - Goal 1: Citizen Involvement.
+12. Proposals to amend the Comprehensive Plan and take an exception to a Statewide Planning Goal must be consistent with the remaining Goals:

+- Goal 1: Citizen Involvement.
 The notice and hearings process provides an opportunity for citizen involvement. - Goal 2: Land use Planning.
 The subject application for a goal exception is considered under the regulations for this goal. - Goal 3: Agricultural Lands.
-The applicant is requesting an exception to this goal. - Goal 4: Forest Lands.
+An exception to this goal is required to change the Comprehensive Plan designation of the property from Primary Agriculture to Rural Residential.
+The applicant did not request an exception to this goal as part of the application.
+The applicant also did not provide any evidence or findings to show that an exception to Statewide Planning Goal 3 is warranted. - Goal 4: Forest Lands.
 The subject property has not been determined to be forest land.
-This goal does not apply.

-- Goal 5: Open Spaces, Scenic and Historic Areas and Natural Resources.
+This goal does not apply. - Goal 5: Open Spaces, Scenic and Historic Areas and Natural Resources.
 The Marion County Comprehensive Plan does not identify any significant open spaces, scenic and historic areas and natural resources on the subject property. - Goal 6: Air, Water and Land Resources Quality.
 The subject property is not within an identified air quality area.
 The property is not in the sensitive groundwater overlay zone. - Goal 7: Areas Subject to Natural Disasters and Hazards.
 The subject property is not within an identified floodplain or geologic hazards area.
 This goal is not applicable. - Goal 8: Recreation Needs.
 No recreational uses of the property are proposed in conjunction with this application.
 This goal does not apply. - Goal 9: Economic Development.
 Because this goal focuses on commercial and industrial development, primarily within an urban growth boundary, it does not apply to this proposal. - Goal 10: Housing.
 This goal applies to housing within an urban growth boundary and, thus, does not apply to this proposal. - Goal 11: Public Facilities and Services.
 The subject parcel can be served by the usual rural facilities, such as a roadway, telephone and electrical service, and septic system.
-This goal is met. - Goal 12: Transportation.
-Were the rezone granted to AR-10, the conversion of a previously existing grange hall to a dwelling will not have a significant impact on the county roadway system in this area because of the minimal number of trips associated with a residence and the adequacy of the roadway to accommodate the probable level of additional traffic. - Goal 13: Energy Conservation.
+This goal is met - Goal 12: Transportation.
+Were the rezone granted to AR-10, the addition of two dwellings will not have a significant impact on the county roadway system in this area because of the minimal number of trips associated with a residence and the adequacy of the roadway to accommodate the probable level of additional traffic. - Goal 13: Energy Conservation.
 Normal residential use of the property will not significantly impact energy consumption.
 This goal is met. - Goal 14: Urbanization.
 OAR 660-004-0040(8)(i)(A) states that for rural residential areas designated after the effective date of this rule, any new lot or parcel shall be at least 10 acres, unless an exception to Goal 14 is justified.
 The applicant is proposing to apply a 10-acre density standard to the new AR zone.
 Therefore, the proposal complies with Goal 14 and does not require an exception to Goal 14.